 When I think of childhood memories surrounding food, especially during the holiday season, I remember coming home from school to the smell of bread baking.
 My mom makes hundreds of loaves every year.
 I remember bundling up and delivering wrapped loaves to the neighbors for Christmas.
 I’m grateful for my mom and her generous example.

 My favorite bread has always been pumpkin.
-For this month’s Recipe ReDux post, I’ve made my mom’s traditional pumpkin bread recipe a little bit healthier by adding greek yogurt for some extra protein.
+I’ve made my mom’s traditional pumpkin bread recipe a little bit healthier by adding greek yogurt for some extra protein.
 The smell of this bread baking is absolutely divine, and carries me back to happy childhood memories every time I smell it baking.
 I hope you enjoy it!

 - 2 cups flour

 - 1/4 cup butter or softened coconut oil

 - 2 eggs

 - 1 tsp vanilla

 - Combine the flour, baking soda, cinnamon, and salt, stirring with a whisk.